Multi-attribute community detection in International Trade Network: Related literature

 The definition of communities can be naturally associated with a partition in clusters, and one of the most important model of community detection is the clique partition.
-The presence of communities inside the network is revealed by the modularity index (see \cite{Newman2004}), that corresponds to the objective function of a clique partition model.
-By maximizing the partition modularity, one can determine the community structure of the network (\cite{newman2004Fast,clauset2004finding,blondel2008fast,Danon2006, Aloise2010}).
-The clique partition model, as a combinatorial approach to cluster qualitative data, had a methodological development independent of the problem of community detection, as it has been introduced in \cite{Grotschel1989, Grotschel1990, deAmorim1992}.
-It has been recognized that it is a NP-hard problem, implying that the exact solution cannot be calculated in polynomial time.
-In practice, exact methods can solve instances that do not exceed one hundred nodes (\cite{Mehrotra1998,Aloise2010}), so that the use of heuristic procedure is necessary in our applications.
+The presence of communities inside the network is revealed by the modularity index (see \cite{Newman2004,SANTIAGO2017844}), that corresponds to the objective function of a clique partition model.
+By maximizing the partition modularity, one can determine the community structure of the network (\cite{newman2004Fast,clauset2004finding,blondel2008fast,Danon2006,Aloise2010}).
+The clique partition model, as a combinatorial approach to cluster qualitative data, had a methodological development independent of the problem of community detection, as it has been introduced in \cite{Grotschel1989,Grotschel1990,deAmorim1992,PATTILLO20139} and its applications range in many different fields (see, for instance, \cite{BUTENKO2005}).
+It has been recognized that it is a NP-hard problem, implying that the exact solution cannot be computed in polynomial time, unless P=NP.
+In practice, exact methods can solve instances that do not exceed one hundred nodes (\cite{Mehrotra1998,Aloise2010}), so that the use of heuristic procedure is necessary in our applications (\cite{SANTIAGO2017844,CHELOUAH2000}).